fabrik42/fabrik42.github.com/ultimate-hacking-keyboard-review.md

 {% include image.html url="./assets/uhk-review/back_0180.jpg" description="The back side of the keyboard" %}

 The alignment of the components before fixation is pretty straigtforward.
-There is always some knob or cavity that helps to site them properly.
+There is always some knob or cavity that helps to set them properly.

 The fixation itself is a bit trickier than anticipated.
-The UHK tutorial even provides a video how to drive screws into plastic.
+The UHK tutorial even [provides a video](https://www.youtube.com/watch?v=J3aGynmGvfo) how to drive screws into plastic.
 But to be honest, I didn't get it - it says the screw should click(?), never clicked for me though (pun intended).

 The screws are very tiny and I am very proud of myself that I didn't let one slip off my desk.
 I still appreciate that they threw in three extra screws to prevent possible frustration in case of losing one.